memenzel/memenzel.github.io/content/talk/agu_2020/index.md

   region:
   postcode:
   country:
-summary: Preliminary results from CMIP5 analysis displayed at AGU in poster presentation.
+summary: Preliminary work looking at the Hadley Cell and subtropical jet disconnect in idealized models displayed at the virtual AGU in poster presentation.
 abstract:

 # Talk start and end times.